yapsterapp/a-frame/README.md

 ```

 The final interceptor in the chain contains the `event-handler`.
-An `event-handler` is always a pure function with no side effects.
+An `event-handler` is always a pure function with no side-effects.
 Prior
 interceptors contain `coeffect` or `effect` handlers, which may have
 side-effects and may return a promise of their result.